Just one more bass driver?

 balancing and level matching refer to the same thing.
 Essentially, you want to make sure

-that your speakers and your subwoofers outputs are at the same levels -- as
+that your speakers’ and your subwoofer’s outputs are at the same levels -- as

 measured acoustically.
 Your Denon receiver has a built-in test-tone generator that you can